 11.1.
-Each athlete is allowed to step on the scale only once for no more than 60 seconds or as instructed by the official. i.e. A brief step-down from the scale to remove clothing or to cut hair is allowed.
+Each athlete is allowed to step on the scale only once for no more than 60 seconds.
+A brief step-down from the scale to remove clothing or to cut hair is allowed if so instructed by the official; HOWEVER - this exemption is not allowed at International Events where a step down from the official scale during the official weigh-in indicates that the process has concluded and the athlete who did not meet the weigh in standard will be removed from the event.

-12. Recording Weights:
+12. Recording Weights during the official weigh-in: